 Every country has a place that can be described as the cradle of life, the foundation of local civilization.
 That Chinese place is called Nanking, the capital of Jiangsu Province.
 A place that was settled by the first humans six hundred thousand years ago is today a modern, vibrant economic, agricultural and industrial centre.
 A city that exemplifies the rise of modern Chinese industry, a centre of innovation and green progress.
 Yet it has not lost its charming historical soul.
 If you're looking for a place in China that offers both historic sites and a showcase of how quickly and efficiently this country is developing, not only Nanjing, but the entire province of Jiangsu is the place to be.
 This region is known as the cradle of life, the source of food for much of China and nowadays also as a driving force in modern industrial development.

 However, agriculture has played a major role in its history.
 As evidenced by the historical proverb: "The fields of Suzhou and Huzhou are so bountiful they could feed a nation".
 The pictographic meaning of the traditional character 'su' in the word Jiangsu means 'land rich in fish and rice'.
 In addition to its vast fields, orchards and farms, which combine agricultural traditions with modern agrotechnology, the province is also rich in fish and seafood.
 Freshwater aquaculture, which covers an area of 4140 km², is the largest and most prolific in the country.
-And the offshore fishery, covering more than 1 700 km², supplies not only the local people's tables with fish but also, and above all, with countless types of seafood and algae that make the local cuisine extremely varied and rich.
+And the offshore fishery, covering more than 1,700 km², supplies not only the local people's tables with fish, but also, and above all, with countless types of seafood and algae that make the local cuisine extremely varied and rich.
 And delicious!
 This is why the Jiangsu area in the Yangtze River basin was chosen by the first people to come to this place.
 Fossils of Nanjing man discovered in the Tangshan caves date the origins of human civilisation in the area to between 600 000 and 350 000 years ago.
 It is thus truly the cradle of ancient Chinese civilisation, which left many traces on the banks of rivers and in the mountains during the Early and Middle Palaeolithic.

 Historical ups and downs